"Who is it?" came the voice from the distance.

 "Let him calm down and think things through.
 He's the one who has to make the decision, you can't do it for him."
 Said Aiden.

 "Do you think so, A-Dor?"
-Izzy said hopefully, wondering if this boy liked her enough to give up smoking.
+Izzy said hopefully, wondering if this boy liked her enough to give up smoking, just as their father had done for their mother.